process-analytics/bpmn-visualization-examples/examples/custom-interaction/popover-static/README.md

-# Add a popover with information to the task found by it's id
+# Add a popover with information to the task found by its id

 Javascript example to demonstrate how to open a new BPMN diagram in a tab.
 - [__⏩ live environment__](https://cdn.statically.io/gh/process-analytics/bpmn-visualization-examples/master/examples/custom-interaction/popover/index.html)